rhunk/SnapEnhance/README.md

   <summary>Spying</summary>

   - Anonymous story viewing (other users won't know you viewed their story)
-  - Message logger (log all messages sent and received, you will be able to see deleted messages)
+  - Message logger (log all messages sent and received; you will be able to see deleted messages)
   - Prevent read receipts (other users won't know you read their messages or viewed their snaps)
   - Stealth mode (prevent read receipts on a specific conversation)
   - Conversation preview (show messages of a conversation without opening it)